Skip to main content

 • A funded payment is not completing.

 • Query the balances API endpoint (POST /payments/balances) and pass the incomplete payment ID which we will call failed payment_id.
-This returns the deposit address (address) and the balance.
+This returns the deposit address (address), the balance, and the account type.
 Check that the balance is greater than zero.
 If so, a recovery can be performed.
+Entries with value.kind of error indicate a balance lookup failure and should be skipped.
+When displaying the estimated output to the user, use amount - withdrawal_fee (the net amount).
+When calling the withdraw endpoint, use the full amount.

 • Next call the withdraw endpoint (POST /payments/withdraw) with the parameters: